luopio/lauri.sokkelo.net/README.md

 lauri.sokkelo.net
 =================

-Migrating my personal site to the second decade of the 21st century
+Migrating my personal site to the second decade of the 21st century.